OpCodeWolf/rss-api-server/rss-api-server-spec.md

 ## 11. POST /login
 - **Summary**: User login
   - This endpoint authenticates users by validating their credentials.
-Upon successful login, it returns a token that can be used for subsequent requests requiring authentication.
+Upon successful login, it returns a token and user level that can be used for subsequent requests requiring authentication.
 - **Request Body**:
   - **Required**: true
   - **Content**: application/json